The Ultimate Guide to Creating and Using Product Launch Checklists

 Step 1: Outline Your Launch Phases

 Start by organizing your launch into different phases.
-Think of this as the big picture.
+Consider this the big picture.

-• Pre-launch: Tasks like product development, market research, and testing.
+• Pre-launch: Tasks include product development, market research, and testing.

 • Launch day: Activities focused on promoting the product and activating sales channels.